Jimmy Eat World: Static Prevails (1996–1998)

 Eventually, spurred by bands such as Sunny Day Real Estate, the band began to experiment with slower tempos and more varied song structures.
 As they began writing songs and touring in the indie scene, the band encountered like-minded bands, such as Christie Front Drive, Sense Field, and Seven Storey Mountain, that were working on similar sounds.

 The band began to attract increasing attention following the release of numerous recordings and concurrent touring.
 In response to this self-generated exposure, Capitol Records offered the band a deal in mid-1995, following the interest of Craig Aaronson, the A&R director of the label.
-Just prior to signing with Capitol, bass player Mitch Porter parted ways with the band and was replaced by Linton's friend Rick Burch.
+Just prior to signing with Capitol, bass player Mitchel Porter parted ways with the band and was replaced by Linton's friend Rick Burch.

 After a brief scouting for producers, the band joined up with Drive Like Jehu drummer Mark Trombino and Wes Kidd from Triple Fast Action to record its major-label debut Static Prevails that featured their first singles "Call It in the Air" and "Rockstar".
 In the ensuing years, the band's agreement with Capitol permitted the release of singles on independent labels, including split 7-inch singles with Christie Front Drive (Wooden Blue Records, 1995), Jejune (Big Wheel Recreation, 1997), Blueprint (Abridged Records, 1996), Sense Field, and Mineral.

 Clarity (1999–2000)

-From late 1998 to early 1999, the band recorded their next album Clarity at two studios, Sound City Studios (Van Nuys, California) and Clear Lake Audio (North Hollywood, California).
-The tracks were mixed at One on One Studios (Los Angeles, California) and Music Grinder Studios, and were mastered at Bernie Grundman Mastering (Hollywood, California).
+Following the release of Static Prevails, Jimmy Eat World were dissatisfied with their business relationship with Capitol and wanted to leave the label.
+However, Capitol still wanted the band to record another album.
+From late-1998 to early-1999, the band recorded their third studio album Clarity at two studios: Sound City Studios (Van Nuys, California) and Clear Lake Audio (North Hollywood, California).
+The tracks were mixed at One on One Studios (Los Angeles) and Music Grinder Studios, and were mastered at Bernie Grundman Mastering (Hollywood).
 Both the band and Trombino produced the album, with the latter also responsible for the album's mixing duties.
-Clarity marks the start of Adkins's primary role as lead vocalist and, instead, Linton's focus was guitar work.
+Clarity marks the start of Adkins' primary role as lead vocalist with Linton's focus on guitar work.
 Clarity was also released on vinyl through the now-defunct American independent record label Big Wheel Recreation.

 The third album contained the single "Lucky Denver Mint" and a radio remix of the song was featured in the film Never Been Kissed; the song garnered a cult following.
 The album's closing song "Goodbye Sky Harbor" is based on the John Irving novel A Prayer for Owen Meany.
 Overlooked upon its release, Clarity has since amassed cult status and critical acclaim.